ribtoks/listing/README.md

 and edit it.

 Most of the properties are self-descriptive.
-Redirect URLs are urls where user will be redirected to after pressing "Confirm", "Subscribe" or "Unsubscribe" buttons. `confirmUrl` is an url of one of the lambda functions used for email confirmation. `emailFrom` is an email that will be used to send this confirmation email. `supportedNewsletters` is semicolon-separated list of newsletter names. *Listing* will ignore all subscribe/unsubscribe requests for newsletter that are not in this list.
+Redirect URLs are urls where user will be redirected to after pressing "Confirm", "Subscribe" or "Unsubscribe" buttons. `confirmUrl` is an url of one of the lambda functions used for email confirmation (can be arbitrary since it's edited after deployment). `emailFrom` is an email that will be used to send this confirmation email. `supportedNewsletters` is semicolon-separated list of newsletter names. *Listing* will ignore all subscribe/unsubscribe requests for newsletters that are not in this list.

 ### Deploy DB and SNS topic